preciofishbone/OmniaDocsG2/pages/reports/index.rst

 *********
 This list contains all pages in the Publishing App (see the image above).
 You can filter the list by using the fields and lists at the top.

-You can use the links in the "Page" column to go to a page, and the links in the "Contact" column to go to a colleagues Delve page, where for example contact information are is shown.
+You can use the links in the "Page" column to go to a page, and the links in the "Contact" column to go to a colleagues Delve page, where for example contact information is shown.

 Checked out
 ************
 In this list you can see all pages that are currently checked out, meaning someone is working on them.
-New pages are shown are as well, even if they are not published yet, as lomg as a draft has been saved.
+New pages are shown are as well, even if they are not published yet, as long as a draft has been saved.

 .. image:: pages-reports-checked-out.png

 Use the lists at the top to filter the list.

-You can use the links in the "Page" column to go to a page, and the links in the "Contact" and "Checked Out To" columns to go to a colleagues Delve page, where for example contact information are is shown.
+You can use the links in the "Page" column to go to a page, and the links in the "Contact" and "Checked Out To" columns to go to a colleagues Delve page, where for example contact information is shown.

 Review
 ********